DorukKantarcioglu/panic-at-the-devops/README.md

 * Advice professors to make the lectures hybrid/online according to the percentage of covid-negative students in the section.

-* Library and Sports Center will use an appointment system which allows limited number of students at a time.
+* Sports Center will use an appointment system which allows limited number of students at a time. vaka

-* There will be a live counter on student bus services so that administration make arrangements.
+* An appointment system will be used to reserve study rooms in library to track covid contact and also prevent excessive crowding.

+* Students can notify the app about the cafeteria they are currently eating and other students can see the live count of each noshery .

 * Send notifications to cheer up people at the university during the pandemic ( i.e motivational quotes)

 * Distribute smoking students to different areas evenly, alert each student in the smoking area if one of the students from the same area is risky.

+* Keep track of the live count of covid positives and quarantine people.

 **Roles:**